1628 English physician William Harvey discovers the circulation of blood. Shortly afterward, the earliest known blood transfusion is attempted.

 1998 HCV lookback campaign — a public health effort to alert anyone who may have been exposed to the hepatitis C virus (HCV) through blood transfusions before July 1992 so they can receive medical counseling and treatment if needed.

-1999 Blood community begins implementation of Nucleic Acid Amplification Testing (NAT) under the FDA’s Investigational New Drug (IND) application process.
-NAT employs a testing technology that directly detects the genetic materials of viruses like HCV and HIV.
+1999 Blood establishments begin using nucleic acid amplification testing (NAT) under FDA’s Investigational New Drug (IND) program; NAT employs testing technology that directly detects genetic materials from viruses, including HCV and HIV.

 2002 West Nile virus identified as transfusion transmissible.